HyacinthBots/LilyBot/docs/commands.md

 **Required Member Permissions**: Moderate Members

 * Arguments:
-	* `name` - The name of the tag you're editing - String
+	* `name` - The name of the tag - String
-	* `new-name` - The new name for the tag you're editing - Optional String
+	* `new-name` - The new name for the tag - Optional String
-	* `new-title` - The new title for the tag you're editing - Optional String
+	* `new-title` - The new title for the tag - Optional String
-	* `new-value` - The new value for the tag you're editing - Optional String
+	* `new-value` - The new value for the tag - Optional String
 	* `new-appearance` - The new appearance for the tag you're editing - Optional String

 ---